wireapp/wire-server/src/understand/overview.rst

 Introduction
 ------------

-In a simplified way, the server components for wire involve the following:
+In a simplified way, the server components for Wire involve the following:

 |arch-simplified|

-The Wire clients (such as the Wire app on your phone) connect either directly (or via a Load Balancer) to the "Wire Server".
-As "Wire Server" we mean multiple API server components that connect to each other, and which also connect to a few databases.
+The Wire clients (such as the Wire app on your phone) connect either directly (or via a load balancer) to the "Wire Server".
+By "Wire Server" we mean multiple API server components that connect to each other, and which also connect to a few databases.
 Both the API components and the databases are each in a "cluster", which means copies of the same program code runs multiple times.
 This allows any one component to fail without users noticing that there is a problem (also called
 "high-availability").

 Architecture and networking
 ----------------------------

-Note that the webapp, account pages, and team-settings, while in a way not part of backend, are installed with the rest and therefor included.
+Note that the webapp, account pages, and team-settings, while in a way not part of the backend, are installed with the rest and therefore included.

 Focus on internet protocols
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~